Election-Tech-Initiative/electionguard/README.md

 [📁 Source](https://github.com/microsoft/electionguard-python) - https://github.com/microsoft/electionguard-python

-<%= octicon("alert") %> The below repositories are deprecated.
-If you wish to do active development using the Electionguard API, please use the Python version.
+:warning: The below repositories are deprecated.
+If you wish to do active development using the Electionguard API, please use the Python version. :warning:

 ### C